 - Local Knowledge Bank - to be located at Nayuma Museum, Limulunga, comprising information and

 knowledge about the region and its peoples in social, economic and cultural contexts

-- The 'Living History of the Lozis Project' - Reproducing a social history of the region and creating local value from history, heritage and culture
+- The 'Living History of the Lozis Project' - reproducing a social history of the region and creating local value from history, heritage and culture

-- Conservation of Luyana and Silozi languages and provision of information
+- Conservation of SiLuyana and Silozi languages and provision of information

-states of Zambia, Namibia, and Angola.
+components of the postcolonial states of Zambia, Namibia, and Angola.
 Most of the peoples who live in the region speak Silozi,

 formerly known as Sikololo, as their main language.
-Lozi, meanwhile, was just a name given to the Luyi peoples by Sotho invaders known as
+Lozi, meanwhile, was just a name given to the Luyi (or Aluyi) peoples by Sotho invaders known as

-the Makololo who crossed theZambezi (known previously as Lyambai) in the first half of the nineteenth century before their leaders were overthrown in 1864 leaving behind
+the Makololo who crossed theZambezi (known previously as Lyambai) in the first half of the nineteenth century before their leaders were overthrown in

-In general, the region experiences comparatively low levels of socio-economic development although this was by no means the case in
+In general, the region currently experiences comparatively low levels of socio-economic development although this was by no means the case in

 the past.
 This is a matter of concern since uneven development is so often a cause of human insecurity.
 With that in